J1149/j1149.github.io/examples/block-explorer.md

 nav_order: 7
 ---

 Build instructions for running a local PAIcoin block explorer on OSX.
+Kudos if you can create a docker files, [please see this issue](https://github.com/J1149/j1149.github.io/issues/12).

 1. Build and run paicoin.
 See the build-osx, build-unix, build-windows docs here
 2. Create a paicoin folder in `/Users/your-user-on-osx/Library/Application Support` -- the folder structure will be different depending on OS